684pika/JE-archive/README.md

 # JE-archive
 Archives of files relating to Jokingly Evil.
-All files CC-BY-SA 4.0.
+All files CC-BY-SA 4.0, except where noted.
 ## 2010-2023
 Contains everything pre-Covers EP.
 Primarily Hands-Down Guitar and Looper Fun EP.
 ## 2023-2024